We Are Osprey Ltd

 Osprey Ltd aims to ensure the integrity of any sensitive data it obtains, such as your account information and the transactions you make, using a variety of security measures and fraud controls.
 Securing your electronic transactions requires us to be provided with certain data from you, including your preferred deposit method.

-Some circumstances may require us to request these documents before allowing any other activities in your account, such as deposits or trades.
+Some circumstances may require us to request these documents before allowing any other activities in your account, such as deposits above a certain threshold or withdrawals.

 Please note that if we will not receive the required documents on file, your pending withdrawals will be cancelled and credited back to your trading account.
 We will notify you of such an event via our system.